 The consideration of industrial sectors is an essential component of RSEI.
-The foremost reason is that the 4-digit primary Standard Industrial Classification (SIC) code for a facility is used to estimate the stack air modeling parameters for those facilities for which facility-specific information is not available.
+The foremost reasons are that the 4-digit primary Standard Industrial Classification (SIC) code for a facility is used to estimate the stack air modeling parameters for those facilities for which facility-specific information is not available, and 4-digit SIC codes are used to estimate chromium speciation.
 The first two digits of a 4-digit SIC code define a major business sector, while the last two digits denote a facility's specialty within the major sector.
 Only facilities within certain SIC codes are subject to TRI reporting, based on the primary SIC code.